 The mistake most businesses make is treating this as a permanent either/or.
 They run ads while the business is growing, see the costs compound, and never build the organic foundation that would eventually reduce their dependence on paid traffic.
 Years later, they’re spending five or ten times what they were originally paying per lead, and the entire marketing budget is locked into a channel they can never stop paying without losing their visibility entirely.

 The smarter approach is to think of Google Ads as a bridge and SEO as the destination.
 Use paid search to generate leads while the organic foundation is being built.
-As organic traffic grows and starts producing leads at lower and lower effective cost, reduce reliance on paid.
-Eventually, SEO carries the weight and paid ads become optional — used selectively for new service launches, seasonal pushes, or highly competitive terms where organic ranking is genuinely difficult.
+As organic traffic grows and starts producing leads at lower effective cost, reduce reliance on paid.
+Eventually, SEO carries the weight and paid ads become optional, used selectively for new service launches, seasonal pushes, or highly competitive terms where organic ranking is difficult.
+The local SEO timeline post covers realistic expectations by market and competitive context.

 Where Each Channel Actually Wins